CURIOSSorg/curioss-patterns/set-up-an-informal-communications-platform.md

 # Pattern Summary

-Set up a a dedicated communication platform to provide students with an accessible, informal space to engage with the OSPO and with open source communities on campus.
+Set up a a dedicated communication platform to provide students with a dedicated informal space to engage with the OSPO and with open source communities on campus.

 # Problem / Challenge